It’s incredibly intuitive.

 More than this, though, Silktide helps your team take the lead in accessibility, and gives you a full overview of how well you’re doing across all your websites.

-Indispensable tool for helping our large organisation get to grips with accessibility.
+Indispensable tool for helping our large organization get to grips with accessibility.

 Tom Dixon, Devon County Council